-The Journey Neighbourhood Centre is proud to host Bridgeway’s EarlyON program at our Ardglen Centre.
+The Journey Neighbourhood Centre is proud to host Bridgeway’s Growing Together In Peel program at our Ardglen Centre.

 Programming includes games, snacks, songs and circle time.
-If you would like to know more about the EarlyON programs just click HERE.
+If you would like to know more about Bridgeway’s programs just click HERE.

 Shining Stars is an opportunity for youth in our community to work on improving their math and reading skills, to play games and do crafts.